What are tax deed sales?

 Governmental liens and judgments survive the issuance of a tax deed and are satisfied to the fullest extent possible with any overbid monies from the sale.
 Governmental liens not satisfied in full survive the issuance of a tax deed.

-How long does the property owner have to "redeem" the property?
+How long does the property owner have to

 The property owner may redeem the property until the time the successful bidder renders payment AND a tax deed is recorded or issued.
-All current and delinquent taxes and other costs associated with the tax deed sale must be paid in full to the Leon County tax Collector by cash, cashier's check or money order.
+All current and delinquent taxes and other costs associated with the tax deed sale must be paid in full to the Leon County Tax Collector by cash, cashier's check or money order.

 Does a tax deed sale provide a marketable title?